oufuzhao/oufuzhao.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🥳 Welcome to My Homepage
-- I am currently a Research Scholar in Department of Computer Science at City University of Hong Kong.
+- I am currently a third-year Ph.D. candidate in Department of Computer Science at City University of Hong Kong.
 Previously, I served as a Researcher of Computer Vision with Shannon Laboratory at Tencent, Shenzhen, China, from 2021 to 2022.
 Meanwhile, from 2020 to 2021, I worked as a research intern at Youtu Laboratory, Tencent, Shanghai, China.
 My research interest includes image quality assessment, pattern recognition, computer vision, and artificial intelligence.

 <span class='anchor' id='publication'></span>